Skip to main content

 ADL Coding for Level of Help Needed

-All of the ADLs have the same rating system for “Coding for Level of Help Needed to Complete the Task Safely.”
+All ADLs have the same rating system for “Coding for Level of Help Needed to Complete the Task Safely.”
 When recording the level of help an individual needs to safely complete an ADL, a screener should select only one rating of “Level of Help Needed” with each ADL.
 The rating system used for ADLs in the LTCFS is below.

 • 0: Person is independent in completing the activity safely.